Building a Strong Foundation: Strength Training for Joint Stability and Protection

 3. Train the Whole Chain

 Joint health is influenced by muscles both near and far.
-For instance, PRP for Achilles tendinopathy may benefit from strengthening the calves, but also the glutes and core to improve overall mechanics.
+For instance, PRP for Achilles tendinopathy may benefit from strengthening the calves.
+Working the glutes and core also helps improve overall mechanics.

 4. Focus on Technique and Control